bitzhangcy/bitzhangcy.github.io/hobbies.md

 <div>
 <img src="/images/giant.jpg">
 </div>
 I chose cycling as my hobby for multiple reasons.
 It lets me explore nature, stay fit, relieve stress, and connect with a supportive community.
-Typically, I go for a weekly long ride.
+Typically, I go for a **weekly long ride**.

 ## History